John Haviland: Biography

-During this time, Haviland unwisely speculated in his own projects, including commercial arcades in Philadelphia and New York, as well as an amusement park.
+During this time, Haviland unwisely speculated financially on his own projects, including commercial arcades in Philadelphia and New York, as well as an amusement park.
 He was eventually forced into bankruptcy, tarnishing his professional reputation in Philadelphia.
 Elsewhere, however, Haviland's reputation as a designer of prisons brought him important commissions, including the New Jersey Penitentiary, The Tombs in New York City, and prisons in Missouri, Rhode Island, and Arkansas.

 Haviland was an Honorary and Corresponding Member of the Royal Institute of British Architects.
 In 1827, he was elected into the National Academy of Design as an Honorary Academician.